-Volodymyr Zhukovsky was also reaching for a drink just before the fiery collision on June 21 in Randolph, NH.
+Volodymyr Zhukovskyy was also reaching for a drink just before the fiery collision on June 21 in Randolph, NH.
 In addition to the seven riders who died, three others were injured.

-The report also revealed results of a post-crash inspection of the truck and trailer that Zhukovsky was driving for Westfield Transport of West Springfield, MA.
+The report also revealed results of a post-crash inspection of the truck and trailer that Zhukovskyy was driving for Westfield Transport of West Springfield, MA.
 An inspector noted 24 violations of federal regulations.

 At least 14 of those violations resulted from the crash, including flat tires, faulty brakes and inoperable lights, the newspaper reported.